Greg Brannon: 2014 U.S. Senate campaign

 In 2013, Brannon announced that he would seek the Republican nomination for U.S. Senate to challenge incumbent Kay Hagan.
 He won the endorsements of FreedomWorks, U.S. Senators Mike Lee and Rand Paul, and RedState's Erick Erickson.

 Brannon lost the primary to Thom Tillis, the speaker of the state House.
 Tillis received about 46% of the vote, Brannon about 27%, and Baptist pastor Mark Harris about 17.5%.

 2016 U.S. Senate campaign

 In December 2015, Brannon announced he would again run for the U.S. Senate in the 2016 election, challenging incumbent U.S. Senator Richard Burr in the Republican primary.
 He lost to Burr in the 2016 Republican primary.
 Burr received about 61% of the vote, while Brannon received about 25%.

 Brannon later launched a weekly conservative talk radio show.

-Personal life
+Personal life and death

-Brannon and his wife, Jody, have 7 children, three of whom are adopted.
-As a young adult, Brannon became an evangelical Christian.
+Brannon and his wife, Jody, had seven children, three of whom are adopted.
+As a young adult, he became an evangelical Christian.

+Brannon died at his home on July 27, 2025, at the age of 64.